 Mosul, the capital of the province of Ninewa, is located about 350 km north of Baghdad on the banks of the Tigris.
 In 2014, it was captured by IS; during the occupation and the battle for Mosul, buildings and infrastructure were destroyed, centuries-old mosques and churches were burnt down or severely damaged.
-Many inhabitants fled - within the country or abroad.
+Many inhabitants fled – within the country or abroad.
 Since the defeat of IS in September 2017, around 5 million people have already returned to their homes, according to the International Organization for Migration (IOM).
-As of March 2022, about 1.18 million Iraqis are still considered internally displaced, with about 15% of IDPs living in refugee camps, 75% in other shelters, of which about 9% in emergency shelters (informal settlements, abandoned buildings, etc.).
-For them, the reconstruction of homes, roads, schools, hospitals, electricity and water supply is a crucial motivation to return home.
-But many still fear violent clashes - the security situation is volatile.
+As of December 2023, about 1.1 million Iraqis are still considered internally displaced, with about 14% of IDPs living in refugee camps, 86% in other shelters in host communities.
+For them, the reconstruction of homes, roads, schools, hospitals, electricity and water supply as well as the possibility of earning a living are a crucial motivation to return home.
+But many still fear violent clashes – the security situation is volatile.

 Buildings of the tradition-rich Mosul University were also heavily destroyed during the fighting with the IS.
-A total of 25 sub-projects for the renovation of the university campus have been and are being implemented, ranging from the central library to various departments, sports facilities, the theatre and the renovation of the university kindergarten.
+A total of 27 sub-projects for the renovation of the university campus have been implemented until June 2023, ranging from the central library to various departments, sports facilities, the theatre and the renovation of the university kindergarten.
 Currently, the University of Mosul is the second largest in the country; according to the administration, around 70,000 students were enrolled in February 2022, which represents an increase of 120% compared to the student numbers (31,500) before the IS invasion.

 The university's central library has also been fully rehabilitated in the meantime: one of the most notable projects under the FFS in Mosul.
 The rehabilitated library offers students new reading rooms, group meeting, IT and exhibition spaces.
 It can accommodate up to 1,070 users at a time and will have a shelving capacity for more than 100,000 books.
 Other donors also contributed here: the Dutch financed the furnishing with bookshelves, others the rehabilitation of the stacks and the paving of the pathways.